akuklev/algebraic-theories/star-is-more-than-type.md

 𝒰 ⊂ 𝒰⁺ ⊂ 𝒰⁺⁺ ⊂ ···
 ```

 With this approach types and type families are defined by expressions of type 𝒰 (or 𝒰⁺⁽ⁿ⁾ for some fixed `n`), polymorphic types become functions on some sufficiently large universe.
 We seemingly do not need any signatures, everything involves only bona fide types.
 But consider the typeformer `List`, which now has the bona fide type `List : 𝒰 → 𝒰`.
 But how do we apply it to a type living in a higher universe 𝒰⁺?
 We need a lifting operator (↑) that to lift `List : 𝒰 → 𝒰` into `↑List : 𝒰⁺ → 𝒰⁺`.
 It turns out, lift operators must be indexed by the signatures of the type formers they lift, the source universe and the target universe.
-Thus the language of the signatures still must be a part of the core HOCC.
+Thus the language of the signatures still must be a part of the core HOCC, but fully polymorphic (i.e. without restriction to a particular universe) typeformers are emulated by functions on universes and lifting.

 So let us describe the language of typeformer signagures.
 A type former is either a simple type, or be polymorphic, or indexed,